stuckingravity/Aviation-Ops-Data-Analysis/README.md

 ↓

-SQL for KPIs (show query skills — this role needs a lot of dbt anyway)
+SQL for KPIs (show query skills — this role needs a lot of dbt)

 ↓